ArduPilot/ardupilot_wiki/common/source/docs/common-lightware-sf10-lidar.rst

 Connecting to the Pixhawk
 =========================

-The diagram below shows the sensor output pins and a conveniently colour-coded cable (normally included or `you can purchase here <http://www.lightware.co.za/shop/en/accessories/37-main-cable-type-1-35-cm.html>`__) which is used to connect to the flight controller. :ref:`Serial <sf10-serial-connection>`, :ref:`I2C <sf10-i2c-connection>` and :ref:`Analog <sf10-analog-connection>` connections are possible but we recommended using :ref:`Serial <sf10-serial-connection>` if possible (`see issue here <https://github.com/ArduPilot/ardupilot/issues/4803>`__).
+The diagram below shows the sensor output pins and a conveniently colour-coded cable (normally included or `you can purchase here <http://www.lightware.co.za/shop/en/accessories/37-main-cable-type-1-35-cm.html>`__) which is used to connect to the flight controller. :ref:`Serial <sf10-serial-connection>`, :ref:`I2C <sf10-i2c-connection>` and :ref:`Analog <sf10-analog-connection>` connections are possible but we recommended using :ref:`Serial <sf10-serial-connection>` if possible especially if using cables that are 30cm or longer.

 .. tip::

-   The serial connection is recommended when using longer cables or when using Copter (`see issue here <https://github.com/ArduPilot/ardupilot/issues/4803>`__)
+   The serial connection is recommended when using longer cables

 .. figure:: ../../../images/RangeFinder_SF10_Output_Pins.png
    :target: http://www.lightware.co.za/shop/en/drone-altimeters/32-sf10b.html